Betting markets heavily favor Warnock over Walker in Georgia runoff

 Georgia’s Senate race went into a runoff after neither candidate earned the required majority to take the seat outright.
 Warnock came in ahead of Walker by just under 1 percentage point.

-Early voting in the runoff, which ended Friday, smashed records for turnout with over 300,000 Georgia voters casting their ballots in a single day last week.
+Early voting in the runoff, which ended Friday, smashed records for turnout with more than 300,000 Georgia voters casting their ballots in a single day last week.

-Strong early voting is typically good news for Democrats, who have encouraged their supporters to turn out well ahead of election day through initiatives like “souls to the polls,” encouraging people to vote after attending church on Sundays.
+Strong early voting is typically good news for Democrats, who have encouraged their supporters to turn out well ahead of election day through initiatives such as “souls to the polls,” encouraging people to vote after attending church on Sundays.

 On the other hand, 83 percent of likely voters who support Warnock said the main factor in their Senate vote was support for the Democrat — which tends to be a stronger indicator of motivation to vote.